 - Acts of violence (gunshots, assaults, etc.)

 Many spinal cord injuries in Ontario are preventable.
-They arise from negligence, or the failure to act with a reasonable amount of care.
-If negligence is to blame for your spine injury, the at-fault party could be held financially responsible (liable) for your losses.
+They may arise from negligence, or the failure to act with a reasonable amount of care.
+If negligence contributed to your spine injury, the at-fault party may be held financially responsible (liable) for your losses.

-Pursuing Maximum Compensation for Your Ontario Spinal Cord Injury
+Pursuing Compensation for Your Ontario Spinal Cord Injury

-A spinal cord injury claim can allow you to seek justice from the person at fault for causing your injury in the form of financial compensation.
-An insurance settlement (most common) or judgment award in court can make you whole again financially, making it easier to move on.
+A spinal cord injury claim can allow you to seek financial compensation from the person legally responsible for causing your injury.
+An insurance settlement (most common) or court award may help address the financial impact of medical treatment, disability, and related losses.

 You could be eligible for compensation for the following: